 Originally known as Groene Kloof, the town was renamed in 1853 after Charles Darling who was the Lieutenant-Governor of the Cape at the time.
-Darling West Coast offers a mix between modern craft beer and trendy art experiences fused with history and culture.
+Darling is located on the West Coast Way Culture and Scenic Routes and offers a mix between modern craft beer and trendy art experiences fused with history and culture.

 In spring every field around the small town blossoms into a tapestry of flowers and tourists come from near and far to experience the beauty and to enjoy small town hospitality.
 Darling forms part of the West Coast flower region and is part of the Cape Floristic Region.